McKinley, Taylor County, Wisconsin

 McKinley is a town in Taylor County, Wisconsin, United States.
-The population was 418 at the 2000 census.
+The population was around 418 at the 2000 census.
 The census-designated place of Jump River is located partially in the town.

 History

 Some of the earliest European Americans to walk the six mile square that would become McKinley were the U.S. government's surveyors.
 In 1847 they surveyed the outline of the township on foot with chain and compass.
 Then others came back in 1855 to survey all the section lines.
 When done, the deputy surveyor filed this general description:

 This Township contains several Swamps and some of considerable extent.
 They are all unfit for cultivation.
 The Meadow and Alder Bottoms are all subject to be overflowed to a depth of 1 too 2 feet And are good for Hay.
 The Surface is level apart is upland where the Soil is 2d rate.
 This Township is heavily timbered and is chiefly composed of Hemlock, Yellow Birch, Balsam and White Pine.
 The undergrowth is generally thick and is composed of Hemlock Balsam and Hazel.
 Balsam and Elm line the Margins of Meadow and Alder Bottoms.
 The River Enters the Township near the SE corner of Section 12 and flows a West SouthWesterly course, with a Rapid current and is from 2 too 4 feet deep, and is adapted to the forming of a good motive power for mills.
 There is no improvements in this Township.

 The federal government granted the first land patents in McKinley in 1860, giving four 160-acre parcels along the Jump River in sections 30 and 29 (around the modern Geise/Winger neighborhood) to Belinda Bonesteel and Harrison Hobart.
 These grants were payment to descendants of Ah-Pashe-Aien, Ke-Woi-Tch-Ke-Tas-Shew, Ky-Sha-Shek and Ky-Ny-Wack-Um, who had served in the Black Hawk War in Captain Augustin Grignon's Menominee Volunteers thirty years before.
 Apparently they had sold their long-awaited payment for their military service to Bonesteel and Hobart.
 The largest grantee was Ezra Cornell, who received many half-sections in McKinley in 1868 and 1869 to help finance the new Cornell University under the Morrill Land-Grant Colleges Act.

+A c.
+1888 map of the square that would become McKinley shows no roads and no settlers.
+At that time only a few forties were still owned by the government.
+Most were in private hands, with the largest landowners being Cornell University, Chippewa Lumber and Boom, J. Paul and M.W.
+Simmonds.